 Many are celebrating Halloween this week, but we like to remember the more ancient meanings of this holiday.
 At the Atlantic Institute, we honor those who came before us with knowledge of the cycles of the year.

 November 1 marks the halfway point between the Fall Equinox and the Winter Solstice.
 It is when we descend into the darkest time of the year.
 Plants start to slow their growth and shed their leaves, preparing their seeds to lie fallow for the winter.
 What that means is that it is time for quiet reflection and going inward.
-One may start to look back on that past year's activities and decide how best to move forward once the light starts to return in a few months.
+One may start to look back on the activities of the past year and decide how to best move forward once the light starts to return in a few months.

-Though our modern lives don't necessarily have to follow these patterns like our ancestors, for most of us the holiday season keeps us so busy that we have to place a hold on many of our projects.
+In this modern world, we don’t necessarily have to follow these patterns like our ancestors.
+But for most of us, the holiday season keeps us so busy that we have to hold off on many of our projects.

-Just like you, we are taking the next few months and making plans to begin in the Spring time.
-We thrilled to see the growth of our staff-family and have new help with creating ways to better teach you the intuitive science of healing with essential oils.
+Just like you, we are taking the next few months to make plans for the springtime.
+We’re thrilled to see the growth of our staff-family, helping to create even better ways to teach you the intuitive science of healing with essential oils.

-As Sylla moves closer to retirement and Nyssa continues to build this incredible program her mother created, we are looking for serious students that may one day like to become an aromatherapy educator too.
+As Sylla moves closer to retirement and Nyssa continues to build this incredible program her mother created, we are looking for serious students that may one day like to become aromatherapy educators, too.

 We encourage you to reflect on what your heart needs to blossom … Remember that the greatest gift you can give the world is your own self-healing.
 Let us know how we can help.